Module 8.10: Scaling IaC & State Management

 # Create the DynamoDB lock table (one-time setup)# aws dynamodb create-table \# --table-name terraform-state-lock \# --attribute-definitions AttributeName=LockID,AttributeType=S \# --key-schema AttributeName=LockID,KeyType=HASH \# --billing-mode PAY_PER_REQUESTState File Organization Pattern

-Section titled “Terraform Modules for Kubernetes Clusters”Well-designed modules are the building blocks for managing Kubernetes infrastructure at scale.
-A good module encapsulates a logical unit of infrastructure with a clean interface.
+Section titled “Designing Modules for Scale”Well-designed modules are the foundational building blocks for managing Kubernetes infrastructure.
+A mature module encapsulates a logical unit of infrastructure with a highly opinionated, cleanly constructed interface, preventing consumers from making architecture-breaking misconfigurations.

 Pause and predict: If a module has 50 variables to account for every possible AWS configuration, how does that impact the readability of the root module consuming it?
 Is it actually better than writing raw resources?